dustinkredmond/ReflectDB/README.md

 ```

 ### 1b.
 Alternatively, get ReflectDB from our repository
-Simply add the below to your project's POM and no need to add the dependency from step 1a.
+Simply add the below to your project's POM and there's no need to add the dependency from step 1a.
 ```
 <repositories>
         <repository>